hyperledger-archives/composer/packages/composer-common/README.md

-# Concerto-Common
+# Composer-Common
-Code that is shared across Concerto-Client, Concerto-Admin and Concerto-Runtime
+Code that is shared across Composer-Client, Composer-Admin and Composer-Runtime

-Defines the core of the Concerto programming model, including the parser for the CTO language and services for assets, registries, participants and transactions.
+Defines the core of the Fabric Composer programming model, including the parser for the CTO language and services for assets, registries, participants and transactions.